onepoint10/AskHole/README.md

 # AskHole
-# Gemini Desktop Client
+# Gemini & OpenRouter Desktop Client

-A cross-platform desktop application for interacting with Google's Gemini AI models.
+A cross-platform desktop application for interacting with Google's Gemini and OpenRouter's AI models.
 This application provides a modern, user-friendly interface for text generation, image creation, audio synthesis, and file processing using Google's Gemini AI.

 ## Features